2024 Moonbeam Children's Book Award Silver Medalist

 Elsie and Grin

-Calling Extra Cover Image
+Calling Extra Front Cover

 "Calling Extra" is a novel that revisits this tumultuous time in American history.
 It’s both a book about recognizing the power in one’s own voice to make a difference and a novel that explores the child labor movement, immigration and the impoverished slums of New York at the dawn of the twentieth century.
 As Grin and Elsie try to survive the city, they encounter many iconic figures of their place and time.
 This work of historical fiction attempts to honor this momentous era, while telling a compelling story about how friendship, brotherhood and sisterhood influence our lives in ways we may never fully realize.